 IR: I’m going to share my own conclusion too.
 According to you, only a few pictures were a success.
 But a month is not a long time, and you managed to create a dozen and a half of stunning works.
 It is quite an accomplishment, especially considering the pressure you were under.
 So if you managed to benefit from this experiment and enjoy it, we could not be happier.
 We could take a break now and return next year with a new experiment.

 KM: It would be my pleasure.

 P.S.
-Later on we asked Kirill for feedback about CSTM Xprmntl 01, which was key part of campaign BBDO created for MTS Russia.
+Later on we asked Kirill for feedback about CSTM Xprmntl 01, which was the key part of a campaign BBDO created for MTS Russia.

 IR: Why would you use our, indeed rather experimental, font face in a campaign for MTS – a large company with little taste for experiment?